RichardMidnight/pi-safe/README.md

  # Tips
- PiSafe is optimized for Raspberry Pis running Raspios around the year 2020.
+ PiSafe is optimized for Raspberry Pis running Raspberry Pi OS around the year 2020.
 It will work with many other linux distributions and other hardware but some features may not be optimized or may not work at all depending on the configuration.
 The following tips can help you optimize PiSafe for your configuration.

   - Ignore Freespace at end of media
     - PiSafe will ignore freespace at the end of the media, speeding up the backup process and using less working space.